PIM

 While brick-and-mortar operations have their own unique carbon footprint issues to tackle — for example, Politico notes it typically takes more energy to power a retail storefront than a warehouse — pushing for efficiency in last-mile delivery is one area in which brands can make a dent in their emissions.

 One approach may include integrating hybrid or fully-electric vehicles into your delivery fleet or partnering with a third-party courier service that could provide this.
-Some delivery companies, such as UPS, also utilize systems to optimize delivery routes for efficiency and timeliness — great for both the customer experience and minimizing emissions, as noted by route optimization and navigation tool Straightaway.
+Some delivery companies, such as UPS, also utilize systems to optimize delivery routes for efficiency — great for both the customer experience and minimizing emissions, as noted by the delivery management platform FarEye.

 You can also incentivize customers to consolidate their orders to avoid multiple shipments and any associated social costs.